CurricularAnalytics/CurricularAnalytics.jl/docs/src/types.md

 ## Curricula

-To create a curriculum from a collection of courses, and their assoiated requsites, use:
+To create a curriculum from a collection of courses, and their associated requisites, use:

 ```@docs
 Curriculum